-The immediate cessation of illegal production using existing law (including withdrawing licenses for plants operating on government property) is the number one priority for the copyright industries, along with the adoption of a comprehensive optical media regulatory and enforcement scheme.
+The immediate cessation of illegal production using existing law is the number one priority for the copyright industries, along with the adoption of a comprehensive optical media regulatory and enforcement scheme.
+This step should include the withdrawal of licenses for all plants engaged in illegal conduct, and especially for those operating on government property which can be undertaken swiftly.